Avoided crossing

 This is particularly important in quantum chemistry.
 In the Born–Oppenheimer approximation, the electronic molecular Hamiltonian is diagonalized on a set of distinct molecular geometries (the obtained eigenvalues are the values of the adiabatic potential energy surfaces).
 The geometries for which the potential energy surfaces are avoiding to cross are the locus where the Born–Oppenheimer approximation fails.

-Avoided crossing also occur in the resonance frequencies of undamped mechanical systems, where the stiffness and mass matrices are real symmetric.
+Avoided crossing also occurs in the resonance frequencies of undamped mechanical systems, where the stiffness and mass matrices are real symmetric.
 There the resonance frequencies are the square root of the generalized eigenvalues.